64 Fun Fall Activities to Get You Through the Season

 Let that fall breeze run through your house.
 It’s better than an air freshener.
 Trust.

 Lazy leaf-peeping is the best kind of leaf-peeping.
 (Check the fall foliage map then plan your day trip.)
 And if you have a particularly fussy tiny human, that slow drive will surely put them to sleep.

 Oh please, like you don't love the smell of pumpkin spice, too.
 Not sold on store-bought?
 Here’s how to freshen your home the DIY way.

 25. Add cozy decor to your home

 Give us all the faux-fur pillow covers and cable-knit throws.
+Throw in some plush rugs and let the cozy vibes take over.
 For more inspiration, take a peek at some of our favorite Halloween door decorations.

 26. Watch the geese fly south